-Meaning: What does WFH mean?
+What does WFH mean?
 WFH means working from home.
 You’ll be hearing this one more and more as the number of remote and flexible working contracts continue to rise.

-When should I use it?: To let the office know you will be working remotely.
+To let the office know you will be working remotely.
 It’s useful for clients to know you won’t be working on site for practical reasons.
 Why waste time ringing the office when you’re not there?

 2018 has seen a huge leap in employees WFH.
 If you can do your job outside of the office, why waste time on a stressful commute full of traffic, angry drivers, or sweaty trams and buses.

 Flexible working hours are also becoming more popular – we’re progressively developing our awareness of how working life can impact our mental health, and how flexibility around working hours and working environments can be really influential on not just our phycological health, but our morale and engagement.
 Learn how to kickstart a working from home policy here.

-Are there any alternatives?: You may come across OOO (out of office) from time to time.
+You may come across OOO (out of office) from time to time.
 This could also imply that you’re working remotely, but it’s definitely not as specific as WFH.
 OOO is more commonly used to let contacts know that you’re not available, rather than that you’re working off-site.

-Meaning: OHIO means Only Handle It Once.
+OHIO means Only Handle It Once.

-When should I use it?: When you need to get stuff done.
+When you need to get stuff done.
 This is such a great time saver.
 Managers could use this when there’s something they need a staff member to deal with quickly, rather than dedicating hours to.